COVID-19

 Case Definition

-Vaccine breakthrough after booster vaccination:
+Vaccine breakthrough after a bivalent booster (bivalent boosted):

 *The 14-day lag for booster doses aligns with the case definition for vaccine breakthrough in a boosted person used in the CDC: COVID Data Tracker.